mota494/42_Born2BeRoot/README.md

 now if you input again the command to check the status of UFW you'll your rules added

-##### Remove an UFW port

-`sudo ufw status numbered`: to check what ports are open and their index number

-`sudo ufw delete port_index_number`: to delete the port of the index number received

 ___

 ### Connect your VM to your physical machine through ssh